Spotting Mental Health Concerns in Your Employees

 Good mental health is essential for employees.
 Without it, they cannot perform their jobs to their full potential.
 But can managers identify the signs of mental health concerns before employees start struggling?
 Over half of employees (53 percent) reported a decline in their own personal health last 12 months, according to a recent Gallup survey.
 Mental health concerns are often overlooked in the workplace, but companies can take action to prevent mental health issues from becoming workplace crisis.

-Apparently, mental health issues aren’t just something you have to deal with in your private life.
+That said, mental health issues aren’t just something you have to deal with in your private life.
 It also affects people in the workplace, and more often than not, goes undiagnosed and untreated.
 Mental health issues in employees can lead to significantly impaired performance, increased absences, lower job attachment, and even large-scale impacts on a company’s bottom line.

 1. Uncharacteristic Behavior